tutelstreaming/tutel-player/OBS-Setup.md

 Download and Install OBS (Open Broadcaster Software) https://obsproject.com/

+If you follow this guide, you'll be setup in no time and have the best settings for a low-latency stream.

 ---------------
 OBS Setup (all other options not shown in this tutorial can be left to defaults)
 1) Files -> Settings -> Stream